iundarigun/mockws/README.md

 - file: Is the file that content the json body response.
 - verbs: Is a list with the accepted verbs for this request/response
 - status: Is the status response
+- ratioError: Is a percentual possibility to return an error.
+Default is 0.
+- delay: If we want apply a delay for a response, we can specify a number in milliseconds for the response.